Piano Concerto No. 3 (Tchaikovsky): History

 The choice of a single-movement Allegro de concert or Concertstück would have been in line with French piano-and-orchestra works of the period such as Gabriel Fauré's Ballade, César Franck's symphonic poem Les Djinns and Symphonic Variations—several of these works premiered by Diémer.
 There was also a growing trend toward similar works by Russian composers.
 This included Mily Balakirev's First Piano Concerto, Nikolai Rimsky-Korsakov's sole foray into this genre, and currently lesser-known works as the Allegro de concert in A major by Felix Blumenfeld and the Fantasie russe in B minor by Eduard Nápravník.
 Tchaikovsky was especially fond of the Nápravník piece and even conducted it.
 Siloti and Taneyev also performed it.

 Once Tchaikovsky finished scoring the Allegro brillante in October 1893, he asked Taneyev to look it over.
 Taneyev, on whom Tchaikovsky relied for technical pianistic advice, found the solo part lacking in virtuosity.
 Tchaikovsky had told Siloti that if Taneyev shared his low opinion of the concerto, he would destroy it.
 The composer did not carry out this threat, however.
-Tchaikovsky's brother Modest assured Siloti that while Tchaikovsky in no way questioned Taneyev’s verdict, he also had promised the concerto to Diémer and wanted to show the score to him.
+Tchaikovsky's brother Modest assured Siloti that while Tchaikovsky in no way questioned Taneyev's verdict, he also had promised the concerto to Diémer and wanted to show the score to him.
 In fact, on what would be his final visit to Moscow in October 1893, Tchaikovsky showed the concerto once again to Taneyev and still intended to show the work to Diémer.

 Less than a month later, Tchaikovsky was dead.

 Taneyev gave the first performance of the concerto in Saint Petersburg on January 7, 1895, conducted by Eduard Nápravník.

 Questions about the solo part

 The piano part has sometimes been called skeletal, and though technically demanding, it has been considered to lack Tchaikovsky's characteristic boldness when compared with his other piano concertos.
-David Brown suggests this lack of boldness was due to the solo part being incorporated without any attempt to rewrite the musical material originally intended for the Symphony in E-flat.
+David Brown suggests this lack of boldness was due to the solo part being incorporated without any attempt to rewrite the musical material originally intended for the Symphony in E♭.
 Others have argued that the pianistic texture is often congenial to the keyboard and that the adaption on the whole is well done.
 They suggest that it is difficult to imagine at which points the piano part takes over material previously intended as part of the orchestral fabric and at which the soloist merely embroiders upon it.